Sashamxz/aws_click/README.md

 ![Screenshot stop](./screenshot/screen_all.png)

-If you use the start or stop command for a few IDs and one of them is already started or stopped or started, a message about this will appear:
+If you use the start or stop command for a few IDs and one of them is already started or stopped , a message about this will appear:

 ```
  python3 main.py stop --instance-id id1 id2